 When I first heard about making fish stock my thought was, “Eww.
 Who wants to drink fish-flavored water?”
-But upon reading further I discovered that it wasn’t just the ‘fish’ you used, but the ‘fish head’.
+Then, upon reading further, I discovered that fish stock is made more specifically with the fish head.

 Trust me.
 I didn’t think I’d swoon from the temptation of it.

-But, as I’ve learned from experience, give me a good argument about a food’s health benefits and, while I may not swoon, I’ll certainly cheer.
+But, as I’ve learned from experience: give me a good argument about a food’s health benefits and I’ll forgo the swooning for a good, solid cheer.

 Today, if you were to walk past my stock pot and glance inside, you might gasp at the beady little eyes staring back at you.
 But don’t worry, the only thing our fishy friend is going to do in there is make one of the best, nourishing stocks known to man.